Marine Works

 Marine Construction Zone

-To ensure the safety of mariners during a period of more intense construction activity, a Marine Construction Zone (MCZ) is being established to accommodate a number of marine construction and associated service vessels engaged in construction activities for the Sizewell C Nuclear Power Station.
+To ensure the safety of mariners during a period of more intense construction activity, a Marine Construction Zone (MCZ) has been established to accommodate a number of marine construction and associated service vessels engaged in construction activities for the Sizewell C Nuclear Power Station.
 All vessels other than those engaged in the construction works are excluded from this area on the grounds of navigational safety until the MCZ is removed.

 | Latitude | Longitude |